Chia: The Full Story

 The health and wellness benefits of chia are far reaching, from increased energy levels and improved digestive health, to helping promote healthy skin, hair and nails.
 The hydrophilic quality of chia seeds means they absorb up to 16 times their weight in liquid, which can lead to increased satiety and also helps your body regulate hydration and electrolytes.
 More about health.

 Chia is a fantastic source of nutrition for vegan, gluten-free and fully raw diets.
-The protein in chia contains all eight essential amino acids, making it a ‘complete’ protein.
+The protein in chia contains all nine essential amino acids, making it a ‘complete’ protein.
 This is incredibly rare for a plant based source of protein.
 Amino acids are the building blocks of our bodies, and are essential for healthy muscles, hair, skin and nails.
 More about nutrition.

 It’s easy to include chia in your diet.
 Chia is one of very few grain-like seeds that can be eaten completely in its natural state – no grinding, no cooking and no processing.Sprinkle onto your muesli or cereals, into your salads or smoothies, or soak in liquid to form a chia pudding.
 Chia can even be used as an egg replacement; when allowed to ‘gel’ in a little water chia becomes sticky and binding, perfect for vegan baking.
 View our chia recipes